IsaacCavallaro/course_work/Term 1/Week 10/model_view_controller/mvc_introduction.md

 		bundle init

-4. Add rspec gem to include tests in our app:
+4. Add rspec gem to include tests in your app:

 		bundle add rspec

-- These 4 steps should get us set up to develop our application.
+- These 4 steps should get us set up to develop your application.

-Creating MVC and spec directories
+# Creating MVC and spec directories

 - Next we want to create some more directories (keeping in mind the structure of an MVC app will have 3 directories)

-1. Make a controllers directory:
+1. Make a **controllers** directory:

 	    mkdir controllers